pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 * To enable you to see what your peeps have been working on and playing with
 * Encourage you to edit any file on GitHub

+* Code written in pure and simple JavaScript
+* Few if any libraries or external dependencies
+* Easy enough to learn what's going on in a day or so

 ### Vision